-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded as PDF in the system) - mandatory annexes and supporting documents (to be uploaded as PDF files/included in Part B): - Detailed budget table (mandatory excel template available in the Submission System) - CVs (standard) of core project team - Activity reports of last year (all participants) (not applicable to public bodies, Member State authorities, international organisations, private higher education institutions that have been established for more than 5 years) - List of previous projects (key projects for the last 4 years) (dedicated section included in Part B) - Letter of support from the competent national civil protection authority of each country participating in the consortium that will benefit directly from the action's results (except for participants which themselves are the national authority).
+- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online).
+(New!): Please note that in 'Section 1: General Information', under 'Free Keywords,' applicants are encouraged to use keywords from the 'List of Keywords for the UCPM 2025 Calls for Proposals' (available in the UCP Knowledge Network platform) where possible.
+Additional keywords reflecting the proposal's specific characteristics may also be included. - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded as PDF in the system) - Mandatory annexes and supporting documents (to be uploaded as PDF files/included in Part B): - o Detailed budget table (mandatory excel template available in the Submission System) - o CVs (standard) of core project team - Activity reports of last year (all participants) (not applicable to public bodies, Member State authorities, international organisations, private higher education institutions that have been established for more than 5 years) - List of previous projects (key projects for the last 4 years) (dedicated section included in Part B) - country of each partner participating in the consortium that will receive the EU grant, namely, beneficiaries and affiliated entities.
+Participants which themselves are the national authority are exempted from submitting this document.
 Only letters submitted from the competent civil protection authority acting at national level will be accepted.
 This requirement also applies to proposals dealing with a particular hazard (for instance, marine pollution), for which authorities other than the national civil protection authority may be responsible.
-Guidance on the information to be provided to the national authority when seeking endorsement is available here (specific word template available in the Submission System).
+Guidance on the information to be provided to the national authority when seeking endorsement is available here (specific word template available in the Submission System) - o (New!)
+Annex of key performance indicators (KPIs).
+To help measure outputs and impacts of the Commission's intervention through this Call for proposals, a set of common project indicators have been defined.
+The set of KPIs is available in the UCP Knowledge Network platform.
+Applicants are requested to provide their targets to those indicators relevant for the proposal and submit the filled in form with the application.
+The chosen indicators must be coherent with the description provided in sections 1.2 and 2.5 of the application form.
+Data on realised indicator values will be collected from beneficiaries as part of one deliverable in the last month of the project execution.

-Please note that the amounts entered into the summarised budget table (filled in directly online) must correspond to the amounts calculated in the detailed budget table.
+Please note that the amounts entered in the summarised budget table (filled in directly online) must correspond to the amounts calculated in the detailed budget table.
 In case of discrepancies, the amounts in the online summarised budget table will prevail.